1900 Kildaire Farm Road, 27518 | 919-350-8000 | Map & Directions

 Cardiac Rehab Program at the Kraft Family YMCA

-The WakeMed Cary Hospital Cardiac Rehab Program is located at the Kraft Family YMCA with classes offered on Mondays, Wednesdays and Fridays from 7 to 8 am.
+The WakeMed Cary Hospital Cardiac Rehab Program is located at the Kraft Family YMCA with classes offered on Monday through Friday from 7 to 8 am.

 Cardiac rehab offers comprehensive nutrition, lifestyle and physical activity counseling for patients who have suffered a cardiac event, such as a heart attack, heart surgery, cardiac catheterization or are diagnosed with a debilitating cardiac condition such as heart failure.
 The participants’ goal is to improve physical fitness and overall health, and reduce the risk of future heart problems.
-For more information about the program, click here.
+For more information about the program.

 WakeMed Cary Hospital Cardiac Rehab at Kraft Family YMCA

 8921 Holly Springs Road

 WakeMed Health & Hospitals is pround to be a Joint Commission-certified Primary Stroke Center.
 The WakeMed Stroke Team is made up of specially trained physicians, nurses and therapists, who are dedicated to the care of stroke patients.
 The WakeMed Stroke Team serves patients at WakeMed Cary Hospital and WakeMed Raleigh Campus.